Aimolik/CareHub/README.md

-Why risk your child safety?
+Why risk your child's safety?

+Don't be irresponsible.

+Use CareHub.